litmuschaos/v1-litmus-docs/docs/node-drain.md

 - Check whether the application is resilient to the node drain, once the experiment (job) is completed.
 The ChaosResult resource name is derived like this: `<ChaosEngine-Name>-<ChaosExperiment-Name>`.

   `kubectl describe chaosresult nginx-chaos-node-drain -n <application-namespace>`

+## Post Chaos Steps

+- In the beginning of experiment, we cordon the node so that chaos-pod won't schedule on the same node to which we are going to drained.
+The experiment itself uncordon the node in it's remedy/cleanup section.
+In case, experiment fails you can manually uncordon the application node using following commands:

+  `kubectl uncordon <node-name>`

 ## Node Drain Experiment Demo